Vegan Tahini Date Cookies

 About the Recipe

-There’s not much to them but the combination of tahini, dates and oats is to-die-for.
+There’s not much to these cookies but the combination of tahini, dates and oats is to-die-for.
 They’re soft, buttery and just so yummy.
+Here’s why you’ll love them:

-For a similar cookie made with maple syrup instead of dates, check out my 3-ingredient oatmeal cookies or try these flourless oatmeal cookies made with nut butter, oats and banana.
+For a similar cookie made with maple syrup instead of dates, check out my 3-Ingredient Oatmeal Cookies (No Banana) or try these Flourless Peanut Butter Banana Oatmeal Cookies made with nut butter, oats and banana.

 Ingredient Notes